2color/ipfs-deploy-flyio/README.md

 fly launch --copy-config
 ```

 Give the app a name when promoted.
+Do not deploy the app yet if asked.

 ## 3. Create fly volume